 1937 - A great night view from November in the Los Angeles Public Library collection by Herman Schultheis.
 They're running "Life Begins in College" and "Counsel For Crime."

-1939 - Looking east in December with the street all decorated in a view from Ken McIntyre on the Photos of Los Angeles private Facebook group.
+1939 - Looking east during the holiday season in a view Ken McIntyre located for a post on the Photos of Los Angeles private Facebook group.
 In addition to the Egyptian on the right we get a glimpse of the Vogue Theatre on the left.
 It had opened in 1935.
+It's a photo appearing on the McAvoy/Bruce Torrence Historic Hollywood Photographs website, their #HB-205.
+It's one of 219 in their album "Hollywood Boulevard 1899-1940."

 1942 - The Egyptian during the run of "Twin Beds" with Joan Bennett and George Brent.
 The co-feature was "In This Our Life" with Bette Davis and Olivia de Havilland.
 It's a Los Angeles Public Library photo.